NicBonetto/rubens-imports/README.md

 $ npm run all
 ```

-*This is a work in progress and is not yet completed.*
+*This is a work in progress and is not yet completed.
+Currently, the only links that work are: Home and About.*